eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 if `y` is 0, the line `return x / y` never executes.
 Instead, we say that the function "errors".

-You can run this function in the Python REPL and see that it works fine most of the time, but prints an error when the second argument is 0.
+You can run this function in the Python REPL and see that it works fine most of the time but prints an error when the second argument is 0.

 ```text
 >>> divide(5, 10)